ewingjm/power-playwright/README.md

 ### Pages

 Writing tests with Power Playwright involves interacting with page and control interfaces.
-Page interfaces have been created to model the different types of pages currently available within a model-driven app.
-These interfaces map onto the pages documented [here](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/create-remove-pages#create-a-page).
-These provide you with access to the right controls for the page you are on.
+Page interfaces model the different pages available within model-driven apps (documented [here](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/create-remove-pages#create-a-page)).
+These page interfaces provide you with the relevant controls.

 At the time of writing, the supported pages are: